uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * it has a public URL
     * anyone can see it
     * Public posts can be liked
-    * public posts can have comments from friends
+    * public posts can have comments
-* Friend Post
+* Friends-Only Post
     * this is a post that is shared to friends (followers)
     * since it is sent, it is a message and not changeable
-    * Friend posts can be liked
+    * Friends-Only posts can be liked
-    * Friend posts can have comments sent back to the author via the author's inbox
+    * Friends-Only posts can have comments sent back to the author via the author's inbox
 * Inbox
     * This is what a READER or USER of the social network has.
-They make friends, and friends send objects to their inbox.
+They follow authors, and the authors they follow send objects to their inbox.
+    * This is something that only exists in the API.
+There is no special inbox in the User Interface, posts sent to a user's inbox are integrated into a their stream.
     * This forms the backbone of the timeline of the social media user.
     * This receives likes and comments.
+* Stream
+    * The user interface showing date-sorted (most recent first) local, public posts combined with posts from everyone that user follows.
 * Remote
     * A node to node connection.
 Requests from another node.
 HTTP Basic Auth authenticated.
 * Local
     * A local user accessing the REST API.
 Likely will use their cookie-auth, basic auth, or token auth.
 Local usually implies you check whether or not the user should have access.
 For instance local API access to the inbox should be limited to only that authenticated authors---don't snoop!
+* Profile Page
+    * A page that shows information about me as well as my public posts.

 ## Authentication

 * Remote node authentication is global between nodes.
 It requires an admin to allow node to node access.
 * Remote node authentication is done solely with HTTP basic auth
+* Local auth uses your local auth mechanisms (cookies, tokens, basic auth).
+* Local refers the RESTful API for authors on that server.
-* Local auth uses your frameworks local auth mechanisms (cookies, tokens, basic auth).   - Local refers to local access to the restful API.
-This is useful for frameworks like react, vue, or angular to get access to data, and enable a more client heavy UI.
+    * This is useful for frameworks like react, vue, or angular to get access to data, and enable a more client heavy UI.
+    * Even if your frontend does not use them, endpoints marked [local] should be usable by a future Android/iOS client to achieve the same functionality as frontend.

 ## Pagination